 It is my pleasure to welcome you to the Cooperative Institute for Research in Environmental Sciences (CIRES).

-CIRES is a very diverse research institute, engaged in collaborative research between the University of Colorado at Boulder [ About CU ] and the National Oceanic and Atmospheric Administration [ About NOAA ].
-As the largest of seven institutes on the University of Colorado (CU) campus and the largest of all NOAA institutes nationwide, CIRES comprises over 400 researchers and staff, and an additional 120 graduate and undergraduate students conducting multi and interdisciplinary research in Earth Systems Science.
+CIRES is a very diverse research institute at the University of Colorado Boulder that is engaged in collaborative research with the National Oceanic and Atmospheric Administration [ About NOAA ].
+As the largest of eleven institutes on the Boulder campus and the largest of all NOAA institutes nationwide, CIRES comprises over 500 researchers and staff, and an additional 200 graduate and undergraduate students conducting multi- and interdisciplinary research in Earth Systems Science.

-Our current vision statement states that CIRES is a recognized leader in innovative earth systems science research and education committed to integrating and reporting its findings in a meaningful context for improving public awareness of sustainability and applying science toward serving society.
-We are committed to maintaining national and international leadership in earth system sciences in focusing our energies and resources in supporting and attracting the best scientists in that field.
+I now have the privilege of serving as director of CIRES, which is a recognized leader in innovative earth systems science research and education.
+We are committed to integrating and reporting our research results in a way that advances scientific knowledge as well as public understanding and appreciation of the world in which we live.
+Ultimately we strive to conduct our science in a way that is of service to society.
+We are committed to maintaining national and international leadership in earth system science and are focusing our energies and resources on supporting and attracting the best scientists in these fields.